 But this status of “pass-through” for the purpose of the tax treatment of the income depends on the nature of the income.
 The income in the form of a dividend is tax-free in the hands of shareholders.
 But, it is subject to a dividend distribution tax of 16.99% that is payable by the company distributing the dividend.
 Else, a capital gain tax is charged when the shares of the investee companies are sold.
 Thus, there is no specific tax redemption for FVCI technically.

 However, the benefits of DTAA can be availed by the FVCI.
 With the help of its favorable tax treaty, Mauritius has become the most popular country investing in India.
 The India-Mauritius DTAA exempts tax in India on the capital gains earned by a Mauritius resident.
-According to the treaty signed between both the companies, when a Mauritius resident transfers and Indian capital asset, such gains are considered taxable only in Mauritius.
+According to the treaty signed between both companies, when a Mauritius resident transfers an Indian capital asset, such gains are considered taxable only in Mauritius.

-Mauritius does not impose any tax on the capital gains, thus the taxpayer is an overall beneficial position.
+Mauritius does not impose any tax on capital gains, thus the taxpayer is in an overall beneficial position.
 Using treaties like these, many investors have chosen this route to make investments in India as the tax is only payable in their country of residence.
 According to the rule, if the taxpayer has legitimately reduced his tax liability by taking advantage of such a treaty, the benefit cannot be denied to him on the ground of revenue loss.

 Advantages of Foreign Venture Capital Investments

 FVCI is important in our country for the promotion of innovation and the conversion of scientific technology and knowledge into commercial production.
-The recent improvement that has been seen in the area of information technology itself speaks for the potential for the growth in the knowledge-based industries.
+The recent improvement that has been seen in the area of information technology itself speaks for the potential for growth in knowledge-based industries.